Minerals and metals for a modern and sustainable society

 - Education: Like many other industries, the raw materials sector is facing a wave of retirement, difficulty to attract young people, a mismatch between the education provided by the universities and the real needs of the industry and—with the transformation towards digitalization—the necessity to train the current workforce.
 This Lighthouse will support activities of the RawMaterials Academy: Wider Society Learning (WSL), Higher Education and Lifelong Learning (LLL).

-Innovation in technology, service, product development and knowledge creation and transfer will facilitate the identification and targeting of new European raw material resources as well as ensuring low environmental impact and social acceptance of mining and processing operations.
-This needs to go hand-in-hand with boosting responsible investments in the European raw materials sector as part of a strategic framework that is tailored to industry requirements and societal demands.
+- Economy: This Lighthouse aims to boost responsible investments in the European raw materials sector as part of a strategic framework that is tailored to industry requirements and societal demands.

 Impact of the Sustainable Discovery and Supply Lighthouse